Strategic Issues Diagnosis & Modeling

-Strategic issues diagnosis (problem formulation) and strategy formulation involve decision-making processes that are distinct but related/linked.
+Strategic issues diagnosis - a problem formulation process and strategy formulation (a set of hypothetical solutions to the problems) - involve strategic decision-making processes that are distinct but related/linked.
 The nature of strategic decisions makes it possible for example, for decision makers e.g., managers within an organization, to have widely varying and incorrect beliefs about environmental factors such as market facts, for example:

 These beliefs influence the choice of assumptions underlying the manager’s strategic decisions and determine decision success/failure.
 Most managers don’t understand that their choice of assumptions is arbitrary influenced by their beliefs and that they might not accord with reality so strategic decisions logically flowing from bad/erroneous assumptions can lead to bad/poor decisions which can in turn lead to poor/bad decisions and ultimately to strategies failing at execution.